 People with cocaine addictions will display physical and behavioral signs of this disease.
 They may try to hide their signs with isolation and excuses.
 Close family, friends, and co-workers may still be able to see their addiction problems though, especially if they’ve been going on for years.

-Many people who struggle with an addiction change their focus from things that once interested them to drugs.
+Many people who struggle with addiction change their focus from things that once interested them to drugs.
 All they talk about or think about revolves around their drug use.
-Their focus around drugs shifts their priorities.
+Their focus on drugs shifts their priorities.
 They’ll begin to miss important events, meetings, and deadlines because of their drug abuse habits.

 People with drug abuse problems also tend to have financial troubles.
 They spend a lot of their money getting drugs and may feel like they need more in order to sustain their use.
 They may ask for money from loved ones.
 If no one helps, and they’re desperate enough, they may steal, leading to legal trouble.

 Cocaine users show specific signs of addiction as well.
 These signs change depending on how they use the drug.
 People who inject the drug will have injection marks on their arms or legs.
 Those who snort the drug will lose their sense of smell, have frequent nosebleeds, and develop trouble swallowing.
+Also, combining cocaine and alcohol is common for users of cocaine.

 When users abuse cocaine for a long time, they can begin to look malnourished or sick.
 They may also be irritable and restless.
 Some long-term cocaine abusers also suffer from extreme paranoia and auditory hallucinations.